microsoft/language-server-protocol/_specifications/specification-3-16.md

 	/**
 	 * How whitespace and indentation is handled during completion
 	 * item insertion.
-If not provided the client's default value depends on
+If not provided the client's default value is used.
-	 * the `textDocument.completion.insertTextModeSupport` client capability.
 	 *
 	 * @since 3.16.0
 	 */